oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 contained type.

 Aside from those differences JADN models can be represented graphically using any ER notation: Chen, UML, crows foot, etc.
-Note that data types are not classes and class diagrams (having private/public attributes, methods, inheritance relationships, etc.) are not a good fit for representing them.
-The UML attribute type notation used in class diagrams, e.g.,
+Note that data types are not classes and class diagrams (without the ability to define attribute-level relationships) are not suitable for representing them.
+However the UML attribute type notation used in class diagrams:

-    email_address [1..5 unique]: String /email
+   visibility name [multiplicity ordering] : type = initial_value

-is entirely at home in information model ER diagrams.
+is, excluding the visibility (-/+) annotation and adding JADN type options, appropriate in information model ER diagrams.

 ## 5.4 Tree Diagrams